ATNF/askapsoft/Code/Doc/user/current/doc/BETApipelines/pipelineUsage.rst

 * The bandpass solution is then determined with **cbpcalibrator** (:doc:`../calim/cbpcalibrator`), using all individual MSs and stored in a single CASA table.
+* The science field is processed for each field name - what follows describes the steps used for each field.
-* The science field data is similarly split and flagged with **mssplit** and **cflag**, producing one measurement set per beam.
-You can select particular scans or fields here, but the default is to use everything.
+* The science field data is split and flagged with *mssplit** and
+  ***cflag** in the same manner as for the calibrator, producing one *measurement set per beam.
+You can select particular scans or fields *here, but the default is to use everything.
+Each field gets its own *directory.
 * The bandpass solution is then applied to each beam MS with **ccalapply** (:doc:`../calim/ccalapply`).
 * The science field data are then averaged with **mssplit** to form